Qubasa/msf-remote-console/README.md

 ruby msfrpcd -U msf -P msf -p 55553
 ```

-And its probably a good idea to start and connect to the postgresql database:
+And it's probably a good idea to start and connect to the postgresql database:
 By the way change the password in the echo line.
 ```
 sudo update-rc.d postgresql enable